 There are also many farm to table experiences to have in Dubrovnik.
 You can take a traditional Dalmatian cooking class filled with fresh produce in the Konavle Valley.
 You’ll learn how to cook traditional dishes with locals while enjoy a gorgeous day in the Croatian countryside.

 This market and wine tour offers a tour of the Dubrovnik farmer’s market followed by a wine tasting in the Konavle Valley.
 This would be a good option if you don’t have a car but would like to explore another side of Dubrovnik beyond the Old Town.

 If you’d like to explore the Konavle Valley exclusively and indulge in home-made local wines, definitely checkout this full-day wine tour.
 This tour is a great way to experience the authentic, Croatian village life, since so many locals have vineyards and make their own wine!

-Also, if you really love wine, you definitely need to take a day trip to the Peljesac peninsula, known for some of the best wine and oysters in Europe.
+In addition to having some of the best hidden beaches in the area, you’ll also find plenty of wineries and great sea food restaurants in Peljesac.
+You can book several experiences of Peljesac here.
+Here is where you’ll find Also, if you really love wine, you definitely need to take a day trip to the Peljesac peninsula, known for some of the best wine and oysters in Europe.
 You can read about more full-day trips to take from Dubrovnik here.

 If you’re looking to work off a belly full of food and wine, you have plenty of outdoor adventure tours in Dubrovnik to keep you active.
 The surrounding areas of Dubrovnik are full of untouched nature, many places barely touched by tourists.